vladimirvivien/go-grpc/grpc_limits/README.md

  * Limit size of message client can receive
  * Limit size of message client can send

- Another protective measure is to setup limits on the rate at which a service can be called for a given period of times.
- This is done using an InTapHandle on the server to implement a rate limiter.

 #### Run Example
 ```sh
 // start auth server